What are Sangria peppers?

 It’s a beauty that truly draws the eye – seriously the Sangria pepper is one of the most colorful peppers on the planet.
 It’s like party confetti come to life in your garden or landscaping.
 They age from cornsilk white and yellow, to shades or orange, red, and purple.
 The fruits grow in clusters, standing straight up toward the sky.
 Among the plant’s green leaves, these chilies really pop.
 They can be just as colorful as the likes of the Aji Omnicolor and Bolivian rainbow peppers.

-The Sangria pepper isn’t small either – growing two to three inches in length with a thin, conical shape reminiscent of a cayenne pepper.
+This isn’t a small pepper either — growing two to three inches in length with a thin, conical shape reminiscent of a cayenne pepper.
 They have a definite presence in the garden.

 These chilies are first and foremost a beautiful ornamental pepper, so their flavor is truly an afterthought.
-And good thing, too, as the Sangria pepper doesn’t bring much to the kitchen.
+And good thing, too, as this chili doesn’t bring much to the kitchen.
 It has a neutral flavor, lightly peppery and a bit bitter, but without much behind the taste beyond that.

 How can you use them?